-- (1) Transfer, license agreements and other contracts relating to an intellectual property right shall be governed by the law chosen by the parties.
-The choice must be expressed or demonstrated with reasonable certainty by the terms of the contract or the parties' conduct in the circumstances of the case.
+- (1) Transfer, licence agreements and other contracts relating to an intellectual property right shall be governed by the law chosen by the parties.
+The choice shall be made expressly or clearly demonstrated by the terms of the contract or the parties' conduct in the circumstances of the case.
 If the parties have agreed to confer jurisdiction on a court of a State to hear and determine disputes that have arisen or may arise out of the contract, they shall be presumed to have chosen the law of that State.
 By their choice the parties can select the law applicable to the whole or a part only of the contract. - (2) The parties may at any time agree to subject the contract to a law other than the law that previously governed it, whether as a result of an earlier choice under this Article or of other provisions of these Principles.
-Any change in the law to be applied that is made after the conclusion of the contract shall not prejudice its formal validity or adversely affect the rights of third parties. - (3) The existence and validity of the consent of the parties as to the choice of law shall be determined in accordance with Articles 3:504 and 3:505.
+Any change in the law to be applied that is made after the conclusion of the contract shall not prejudice its formal validity or adversely affect the rights of third parties. - (3) Where all other elements relevant to the situation at the time of the choice are located in a State other than the State whose law has been chosen, the choice of the parties shall not prejudice the application of provisions of the law of that other State which cannot be derogated from by agreement. - (4) The existence and validity of the consent of the parties as to the choice of law shall be determined in accordance with Articles 3:504 and 3:505.